 After each video segment is played, Mark and Jake flesh out the topic and then open the conversation up to questions from the audience.
 This unique seminar format produces a ton of useful information in what will become the shortest two hours you ever spent in a classroom!

 A voluntary donation is taken during the event to support one of Mark and Jake's favorite charities.
 At the end of the seminar, valuable door prizes will also be handed out including many of the products discussed during the event.

-Rick Kustich is a fly-fishing author, photographer, and instructor who began fly-fishing over forty years ago on the lakes and streams of upstate New York.
+Rick Kustich is a fly-fishing author, instructor and guide who began fly-fishing over forty years ago on the lakes and streams of upstate New York.
 Rick's work has appeared in numerous national and regional publications, including Fly Fisherman and American Angler.
 He is the author of Hunting Musky with a Fly and Advanced Fly Fishing for Great Lakes Steelhead as well as four other fly fishing titles and is featured in the DVDs Tube Flies for Steelhead and Spey Daze.
-He has also spent time as a guide, fly-shop owner, travel host, and fly-fishing book publisher.
+He has also spent time as a fly-shop owner, travel host, and fly-fishing book publisher.
 He lives in Western New York.

 Born and raised in Western New York along the Niagara Escarpment, Joe Fonzi has spent most of his life in the outdoors: fishing, hunting, and trapping.
 Joe began his outdoor adventures as soon as he was old enough to keep up with his dad and grandfathers, who did it all from fly fishing to trapping.
 He still owes much of his success to the lessons and ethics that were set forth by these early mentors.